-In this article, I would like to give you an engineer’s view of the new Pure Storage FlashArray//X, and share some of my excitement to see this project reach its public release.
-We think we’ve built something special, and we hope our customers will be pleased with the results of our work.
+In this article, I would like to give you an engineer’s view of the Pure Storage FlashArray//X. We think we’ve built something special, and we hope our customers will be pleased with the results of our work.

-When I first started at Pure Storage more than 5 years ago, everyone was excited by the performance of flash.
+When I first started at Pure Storage, everyone was excited by the performance of flash.
 But even back then, the architects of the Purity Operating Environment software were aware of the limitations of the SSD architecture and were making plans for the future.

 With FlashArray//X, we designed a new storage architecture that allows us to improve our capabilities in many dimensions at once: performance, density, efficiency, and supportability.

 Some FlashArray History

 512-byte sectors have a respectable 30+ year history, but there comes a time when emulating ancient hard disk interfaces becomes a limitation.
 Modern flash uses 8-16MB physical blocks; commodity SSDs are forced to make compromises in order to emulate 512-byte (or 4096-byte) sectors on flash– data needs to be copied around to free up space to allow the large physical blocks to be reclaimed, erased, and reused.

 The resulting Flash Translation Layer (FTL) software resides in the firmware of every SSD.
 The FTL implements clever garbage collection (GC) algorithms to copy data around and provide the illusion of a small logical sector.
 The costs of the FTL add up quickly, however: performance (both throughput and latency) can become unpredictable, and wear can accelerate due to subtle workload characteristics.